andrews1022/web-development-course-list/README.md

 Udemy is also well known for having all-in-one full stack web development courses, as well as more recently full stack courses with specific technologies, such as MERN, MEAN, and recently MEVN.
 These 3 all use the same 3 letters: M, E, & N which stand for MongoDB, Express, and Node.
 The key difference between them is which JavaScript library/framework they use.
 MERN uses React, MEAN uses Angular, and MEVN uses Vue.
 You can find courses for these listed below.

 Also below are courses for Data Structures & Algorithms, as well as interview prep.
-JavaScript interviews, especially at large companies like Google, Amazon, Apple, FaceBook, etc., are infamous for their whiteboard coding challenges.
+JavaScript interviews, especially at large companies like Google, Amazon, Apple, Facebook, etc., are infamous for their whiteboard coding challenges.
 Below are some of the top courses for Data Structures & Algorithms for JavaScript to help you ace your next interview.

-And finally, testing, or Test Driven Development (TDD).
-TDD is actually quite important, so knowing how to test your code will be huge boost to your resume/skill set, and set you apart from other candiates when you start applying for jobs.
+And finally, testing, or Test-Driven Development (TDD).
+TDD is actually quite important, so knowing how to test your code will be huge boost to your resume/skill set and set you apart from other candidates when you start applying for jobs.

 ## Full Stack (Beginner)
 + [The Complete 2020 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) by Angela Yu *(408 lectures / 52hrs)*